 A strengths-based culture is cultivable and applicable at every step of the employee lifecycle – from recruitment and selection of the right candidate for the right position to career development, from succession planning to leadership development and team building.

-There are today countless, proven applications of the strengths-based approach.
+There are today countless, proven applications of the strength-based approach.
 Career selection, relationship building, parenting, personal and business coaching, resilience-focused therapies, community development, self-esteem building practices, traumatic stress recovery, new skill development – all these areas have started to benefit from a strengths approach.

 What’s more, the application of the strengths philosophy has wider social implications.
 Think about it – a society that encourages the individual to excel in their strengths, rather than avoiding distortions or hammering down problems.
 The optimization for strengths and management of weaknesses through complementary partnerships leads to: